go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ### File log mode (`log.file`, `log.*.file` or `MODE=file`)

 - `FILE_NAME`: Set the file name for this logger.
 Defaults as described above.
+If relative will be relative to the `ROOT_PATH`
 - `LOG_ROTATE`: **true**: Rotate the log files.
 - `MAX_SIZE_SHIFT`: **28**: Maximum size shift of a single file, 28 represents 256Mb.
 - `DAILY_ROTATE`: **true**: Rotate logs daily.